Vikas-PK/RISC-V-based-MYTH/README.md

 - **Control Hazards (Branches and Jumps)** – by implementing branch prediction and flush mechanisms where necessary.

 The ALU was extended to support additional operations, and **pipelined execution** was implemented for branches, jumps, loads, and stores.
 Finally, all modules were systematically integrated, resulting in a fully functional and verified pipelined RISC-V processor.

+**Key Takeaways**
+- Designed and implemented a complete 5-stage RISC-V pipeline.
+- Utilized waterfall diagrams for better pipeline visualization.
+- Learned to use validity signals for robust flow control.
+- Implemented techniques to resolve data and control hazards.
+- Extended ALU capabilities for broader instruction support.
+- Integrated branches, jumps, loads, and stores in a pipelined environment.
+- Successfully verified the pipelined CPU through systematic testing.

 Block Diagram of the 5-stage pipelined RISC-V processor developed on 5th day of the workshop,